haythemtellili/mlops-azure/README.md

 Follow these steps to prepare the required resources for this Project:

 ### Infrastructure Preparation:
-Create a file named .env in the terraform directory and define the following environment variables:
+Create a file named .env in the root directory and define the following environment variables:

 ```shell
 LOCATION="Your Azure Region"